GuiDevloper/nullstack-polyable/README.md

 ## Examples

-> All can be seen being used on tests folder
+> Everything can be seen being used on tests folder

 After the configuration, the use become this: